NoEndsNoGains/End-Of-Conflict/THEORETICAL-FOUNDATIONS.md

  OR
 b) the author is retrofitting academic credibility onto something that should stand on its own

+This chapter is for those who are like St Thomas?
+Do you know the story of St Thomas?
+Or who just like theory or both?

 # Theoretical Foundations: Location, Location, Location

 The "Location, Location, Location" chapter rests on a rich foundation of cross-disciplinary theory.
 What follows is not an academic exercise — it is evidence that the coordinates are not invented.
 They are discovered.
-The same structures appear across physics, biology, economics, mathematics, sociology, psychology, and philosophy.
+The same structures appear across physics, biology, economics, mathematics, sociology, psychology, philosophy, cartography, anthropology, dramaturgy, and military strategy.
 The framework simply names them for the purpose of conflict.

+When these theories are implemented together, they act as a check-and-balance system.
+Biology explains why you have a FEAR.
+Economics explains the strategy (GAME) you use to protect yourself from it.
+Mathematics explains why you cannot see the whole picture (HORIZON).
+Philosophy explains why claiming neutrality is a lie you tell yourself (BLIND SPOT).

+The framework removes villainy and replaces it with predictability.

 ---